Saskatchewan Knights of Columbus Charitable Foundation Endowment Funds

 Marianne was a member of the church choir and the Catholic Women’s League.
 She was also very active in local Parish activities including a position as St. Boniface Parish secretary.
 While still living in Regina, Alex and Marianne managed the “Knights Shopper” store at State conventions.

-This Endowment has been established by the Alex Schamber family as a legacy to Marianne, loving spouse, mother and grandmother.
+This Endowment has been established by the Alex Schamber family as a legacy to Marianne, a loving spouse, mother and grandmother.
 Throughout their married lives, Alex and Marianne were committed to “pro-life”.
 The proceeds from their perpetual Endowment will provide support and a voice for the Unborn.

 Marty & Clare Schneider Endowment Fund